Boston University School of Medicine (BUSM) Clerkships & Subinternships

 MED MS 312: Obstetrics and Gynecology Clerkship (six weeks)

 An Obstetrics and Gynecology Clerkship is one of the core clinical rotations in the medical school curriculum due to its unique focus on female reproductive health and dysfunction.
 In addition, OB/GYN providers are Women’s Health advocates who promote education, safe pregnancy, health maintenance and prevention of sexually transmitted diseases, and reproductive cancers.
 This clerkship emphasizes the doctor-patient relationship, interviewing skills, mastery of the pelvic and breast examination, patient safety, and clinical problem solving in patient care.
 The foundation that students will gain—in obtaining skills and knowledge to become a comprehensive health provider for women—will be integral to their education in health care and policy, regardless of future specialty choice.
 For clerkship students interested in women’s health, there is ample opportunity to familiarize themselves with the wide variety of career choices available within the field of Obstetrics and Gynecology.
 We are very proud of the opportunities for the students to improve core skills in screening patients for lack of material resources, and anchors students in the context of safe care with workshops on learning from error.
-Nine locations of the clerkship available: Boston Medical Center, BMC/Lahey Clinic (inpatient GYN), MetroWest Medical Center in Framingham (MWMC), Beverly Hospital in Beverly, Mt.
+Nine locations of the clerkship are available: Boston Medical Center, BMC/Lahey Clinic (inpatient GYN), MetroWest Medical Center in Framingham (MWMC), Beverly Hospital in Beverly, Mt.
 Auburn Hospital in Cambridge, Lahey Medical Center in Burlington, and Beth Israel–Plymouth, Kaiser San Jose, and St. Elizabeth’s, Brighton.

 MED MS 313: Pediatric Clerkship (six weeks)

 Students at all clinical sites will participate in the core conference series held weekly at Boston Medical Center.
 During this busy clerkship, we expect students will learn a lot about the care of children and their distinct needs.